Jaynav04/DataCollection-Challenge/README.md

-# DataCollection-Challenge
+# DataCollection- Mars Weather Data

 - Find my work in Starter Code folder
-# Background
+# Overview
-After a couple months into my Data Analytics Bootcamp I am now ready to take on a full web-scraping and data analysis project.
-I have learned to identify HTML elements on a page, identify their id and class attributes, and use this knowledge to extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.
-I have also learned to scrape various types of information.
-These include HTML tables and recurring elements, like multiple news articles on a webpage.
+With a few months invested in my Data Analytics Bootcamp, I've reached a point where I'm fully prepared to embark on an extensive web-scraping and data analysis project.
+I've acquired the skills to discern HTML elements on a webpage, recognize their id and class attributes, and effectively extract valuable information using automated browsing through Splinter and HTML parsing via Beautiful Soup.
+My proficiency extends to scraping various forms of data, encompassing HTML tables and recurrent elements such as multiple news articles within a webpage.
+This marks an exciting milestone in my journey towards becoming a proficient data analyst.

 Core skills showed: collecting data, organizing and storing data, analyzing data, and then visually communicating insights.